finchy/Automation/Shortcuts/Current Email to Reminders.md

 end tell
 ```

-/That script is in the Shortcut already, I am just copying and pasting here for ease of use./
+_That script is in the Shortcut already, I am just copying and pasting here for ease of use._

 I find this easier than highlighting the subject of an email and clicking share to create the link back to an email in reminders.